SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 To install the developer certificate for use with SPFx development, switch to your console, make sure you are still in the **helloworld-webpart** directory and enter the following command:

+> Notice that if you hare using Chrome v58 or newer as your browser, below command does not generate valid certificate for your environment and you will see a certificate exception in local workbench

 ```
 gulp trust-dev-cert
 ```